artekw/matrixblock/readme.md

 # matrixblock

-The goal of this project is create a cape for beaglebone black to drive a [Sure Electronic 32x16 LED Display](http://www.sureelectronics.net/goods.php?id=1095).
+The goal of this project is create a cape for BeagleBone Black to drive a [Sure Electronic 32x16 LED Display](http://www.sureelectronics.net/goods.php?id=1095).

 ## Hardware Connection

 ![matrix connection to beaglebone](https://dl.dropboxusercontent.com/u/677573/Photos/surelcd/surelcd_bbb_bb.png)

-Power circuit from matrix connector, not beaglebone!
+Power circuit from matrix connector, not BeagleBone!
 Use power adapter 5V/2A.

 ## Compile the code